 This schedule will be on a voluntary basis and will be used for special circumstances only.

-Applies to .
+Applies to non-rotating shift workers.

 When allowed, this will not constitute a change of shift.

 Supervision will receive in writing all requests 24 hours prior to the start of the flex-time.